jonnor/ESC-CNN-microcontroller/braindump.md

 # Hypotheses

+### Stacked 1D  conv instead of 2D

+Hypothesis: Stacked 1D convolutions instead of 2D are more compute efficient

+Ideas:

+- Scattering transform might be good feature for 1D conv?
+Or MFCC.
+Melspectrogram might not be, since information spreads out over bands.

+Related:

+- DS-CNN for KWS by ARM had good results with depthwise-separable CNN (on MFCC).

+### Strided convolutions

+fstride-4 worked well on keyword spotting

+### Fully Convolutional

+Using Global Average Pooling instead of fully-connected

+### Dilated convolutions

+Problem: Does not load in STM32AI?

 ## Raw audio instead of spectrogram input

 Hypothesis: Using raw audio convolution filters instead of computing STFT/melspec/MFCC can save considerable compute